-Figures 6 and 7 are particularly interesting, because they show how the orbit plane spreading of the fragments progressed during the first seven months following the breakup.
-This orbit plane dispersion, beyond the initial few degrees (2°-3°) caused by the velocity changes imparted to some of the fragments by the breakup process itself, is caused by the differential rate of node precession induced by the zonal harmonics of geopotential on debris placed in orbits with different - and varying, due to atmospheric drag - semi-major axes.
-However, being the inclination of the parent object close to 90°, where the precession of the node cancels out, the differential rate of node precession is quite slow, and the orbit plane spreading rate for the extreme limits of the cloud of cataloged objects is just 0.28° per day, much less ($\approx 0.05^{\circ}$ per day) for the core of the cloud.
+Figs. 4 and 5 are particularly interesting, because they show how the orbit plane spreading of the fragments progressed during the first seven months following the breakup.
+This orbit plane dispersion, beyond the initial few degrees $(2^{\circ}-3^{\circ})$ caused by the velocity changes imparted to some of the fragments by the breakup process itself, was caused by the differential rate of node precession induced by the zonal harmonics of geopotential on debris placed in orbits with different - and varying, due to atmospheric drag - semi-major axes.
+However, being the inclination of the parent object close to 90°, where the precession of the node cancels out, the differential rate of node precession was quite slow, and the orbit plane spreading rate for the extreme limits of the cloud of cataloged objects was just 0.28° per day, much less ($\approx 0.05^{\circ}$ per day) for